 - 1 15-ounce can white beans, rinsed and drained (e.g., cannellini or Great Northern beans)

-- ½ cup vanilla rice protein powder (or other vegan vanilla protein powder)
+- 1/2 cup vanilla rice protein (or other plant-based vanilla protein powder)

 - 2–1/2 tablespoons coconut sugar (or granulated sweetener of choice)

 - 2 tablespoons almond butter (or other nut/seed butter)

 - 1/4 teaspoon fine sea salt

 - 1 cup rolled oats (certified GF as needed)